Sioux City Journal. March 1, 2019

 X Path was designed as Morningside’s version of undecided.
 It gives students the ability to explore and consider their future, but the difference is that it offers a structured process to explore interests and ideas that matter to the student, said Dr. Alden Stout, associate vice president of academic affairs at Morningside.

 “At other schools, students who are undecided on a major may be left to their own devices to figure it out,” Stout said.
 “We are actually giving them a very guided and structured path to help them effectively figure out what they want to do to be successful both in university and in their careers.”

 Students may participate in the X Path program for as little as a semester or up to two years, receiving one-on-one support from staff and faculty mentors.
 Among other things, they will complete a strengths inventory, explore careers related to their strengths, and meet with professionals working in their interest areas.

-“There are students who have a lot of potential and want to go to college but whose previous academic work or test scores may not accurately reflect their ability,” Stout said.
-“We want to still give them an opportunity to be successful in college.”
+“There are students who have a lot of potential and want to go to university but whose previous academic work or test scores may not accurately reflect their ability,” Stout said.
+“We want to still give them an opportunity to be successful in university.”